 In short, my professional experience, education and family legacy are what bolster my skills as a coach.
 I am also a member of the International Coaching Federation, the main accreditation body for coaches.
 This means that my training has been approved by the organisation and that I abide strictly by the ICF Code of ethics.

 [see also: about Leslie V.]

 I hold a Cert IV in Life Coaching from the Life Coaching Institute of Australia, which is a registered training organisation providing courses recognised and approved by the Australian government.
-The program comprised 9 units of study focusing on methodologies used in coaching, psychology, counselling and other therapeutic practices.
+The program comprised units of study focusing on methodologies used in coaching, psychology, counselling and other therapeutic practices.
 As part of my ongoing professional development, I regularly take part in practice sessions held alongside students of LCIA’s sister-school, the Australian Institute of Professional Counsellors.

 My immediate family members are all in helping professions.
-My father was a mentor throughout his engineering career and now runs an engineering consultancy in the US.
+My father was a mentor throughout his engineering career and now runs his own engineering consultancy in the US.
 My sister has been a social worker for many years and is now making the transition to become a psychotherapist.
 My husband, former president of the Australian Parkour Association, has been a student and teacher of philosophy and now teaches Applied Positive Psychology.
-Our committment to ongoing examination of the behaviours and perceptions of humans is so strong, in fact, that we named our daughter after the philosophical concept of Qualia: raw sensory perceptions held by individuals that cannot be measured from person to person (think ‘is your Red like my Red?’)
+Our commitment to ongoing examination of the behaviours and perceptions of humans is so strong, in fact, that we named our daughter after the philosophical concept of Qualia: raw sensory perceptions held by individuals that cannot be measured from person to person (think ‘is your Red like my Red?’)